vmware/terraform-provider-vcfa/website/docs/d/org_region_quota.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_org_region_quota"
 sidebar_current: "docs-vcfa-data-source-org-region-quota"
 description: |-
-  Provides a data source to read VMware Cloud Foundation Automation Organization Region Quotas.
+  Provides a data source to read a Region Quota from an Organization in VMware Cloud Foundation Automation.
 ---

 # vcfa\_org\_region\_quota

-Provides a data source to read VMware Cloud Foundation Automation Organization Region Quotas.
+Provides a data source to read a Region Quota from an [Organization][vcfa_org-ds] in VMware Cloud Foundation Automation.

 _Used by: **Provider**_